Crispy Banana chips are a common and a popular snack.

 Find the full recipe below for the banana chips.

 Squirrels are climbing untroubled the age-old trees, exotic birds are making their rounds seeking food, the dogs are peeking up the wall looking to meet the neighbor's cats and I am sitting in my garden listening to the wind and the sudden silence.

 It is a peaceful day and the coastal belt seems to sleep as if time and live itself has stopped it's running, perpetual nature.

 Only some lost clouds seem to have found their way to Goa and with them a blowing wind and the red aggressive dust of the hills.

-We organized a few meet ups with some of our friends before their move from Goa and spent the time with them laughing and remembering old shared stories.
+We organized a few meetups with some of our friends before they move from Goa and spent the time with them laughing and remembering old shared stories.

 A little bonfire, some cashew fenni and freshly roasted Cashew nuts and I would always make Banana chips for the friendly gathering.

 Banana Chips are common all over the world, however, in India they are literally omnipresent and easily to be found ready-made in packets in local markets (Goa tip! - you get it in the Mapusa market).